robinmattern/FormR-test/docs/Setup/fr0306_Setup-Website-SSL-Ubuntu.md

 1. Open Bitvise on your local workstation and login as nimda to the Ubuntu server

- - Open and initial login
+ - Bitvise Initial Login with password
 ```
  "C:\Program Files (x86)\Bitvise SSH Client\BvSsh.exe"
 ```